Axeloooo/Axeloooo/README.md

 </p>

 <p align="justify">
-👨🏼‍💻 During summer 2023 I had the privilege of interning at Sigma as a Software Engineer, where I contributed to a B2B Foodservice Ecommerce Platform.
+👨🏼‍💻 During summer 2023 I had the privilege of interning at Sigma as a Software Engineer, where I contributed to a B2B Food Service E-commerce Platform.
 This experience honed my knowledge in Spring Boot, SQL, CI/CD, and End-to-end testing, and introduced me to SAP and Azure DevOps.
 </p>

 <p align="justify">